Brian-E-Nguyen/All-Elite-Network/README.md

 ## Future Plans

+This application is currently a work-in-progress.
+Below are aspects that I will include in the future:

 - Login module
 - YouTube API to embed Dark / Dark Elevation videos rather than using hard-coded data
+- mobile design